Amended in 2004

 3. International Violence

 WEL rejects all forms of international violence, including sexual, economic, criminal, military and environmental violence.
-WEL recognises the destructive links between globalisation, militarisation and international arms trade.
+WEL recognises destructive links between globalisation, militarisation and international arms trade.

 WEL considers the Commonwealth government should redirect armament spending to non-violent means of conflict resolution including peace-keeping and peace building and other social goals.